Montreal City Guide - RentSeeker.ca

 Overview

-If you’re looking for a taste of Europe within Canada’s borders, Montreal is the place for you!
-Canada’s second-most populated city (with just over 4 million residents) is full of diverse cultures and languages, and a beautiful mixture of history with modernity.
-If you’re a francophone, you’ll feel even more at home — Montreal is the 4th largest French-speaking city in the world.
+Seeking a slice of Europe without leaving Canada?
+Montreal is your answer!
+Canada’s second-most populated city (home to over 4 million residents) is a stunning blend of diverse cultures, multiple languages, and a beautiful mix of history and modern innovation.
+If you are a francophone, you will feel immediately at home—Montreal is the 4th largest French-speaking city globally.

 Walk Score ®